High School FAQ's

 “Analyzing and Interpreting Literature”

 Critical thinking, the Socratic Method, and deductive reasoning skills will be highlighted in this course.
 Students will have the option to enroll in an additional online college course through Modern States.
-In class, we will be using the “Teaching the Classics” methodology from Center for Lit.
-In order to analyze and interpret literature; three main elements must be understood: Context, Structure, and Style.
+To analyze and interpret literature; three main elements must be understood: Context, Structure, and Style.
 The Socratic Method usage of intentional questioning rather than lectures allows for the skill of learning “how to think” rather than being told “what to think.”
 While improving our literary abilities students will be interpreting various perspectives while looking to the Bible for truth.

 This will NOT add an additional expense and is not a required part of the class.